-Phone interviews can help recruiters assess the candidate’s critical thinking and interpersonal skills.
+Phone interview questions can help to assess the candidate’s critical thinking and interpersonal skills.
 The interview significantly narrows down the selection pool and makes the hiring process easier.
 It is also an excellent supplement to the resume, as you can find out more about the educational background, knowledge, and skills of a candidate.

 Examples of Phone Interview Questions

 A phone interview typically runs no more than 20 to 30 minutes.
 With such a limited amount of time, what are the questions commonly asked by recruiters?
 Here are some common questions:

 1. Tell me something about yourself/your background

 Many interviewers start the conversation with this question, whether through phone or in a face-to-face interview.
 It’s so common that most candidates expect it in any job interview.
 It sets the tone of the conversation, putting the candidate at ease by sharing a bit about themselves.

 2. Why are you applying for this position?

-With the question, recruiters will be able to tell if the candidate did his/her research and if he/she is interested in the job and the company.
+With this question, recruiters can tell if the candidate did their research and if they are interested in the job and the company.
 It will also enable them to determine if the candidate took the time to read and understand the responsibilities involved in the role.

 3. Why are you looking for a new job?

 Their employment history says a lot about the candidate, and asking this question gives the candidate an opportunity to explain his/her reasons for looking for a new career opportunity.
 If you’re the interviewee, make sure that your answer focuses on your career.
 For example, you can say that you’re leaving your current role because the company does not offer many opportunities for career growth.